nikitazigman/WorkBalancerFront/README.md

 - Define proper architecture and stack of technologies
 - Rewrite using TypeScript
 - Refactoring
-- Allocate time and finnaly learn React or find someone already good at it :smiley:
+- Allocate time to learn the React or find someone already good at it :smiley:

 # Getting Started with Create React App